Compare & Save on Conveyancing Solicitors

 On average, it can take between 4-7 months to sell a house depending on your personal circumstances.

 Every experience is different and can be affected in a variety of ways.
-However, there are common factors to consider that can delay the process; factors like survey results, the property’s condition and the length of the property chain.
+However, there are factors to consider that can delay the process; such as survey results, the property’s condition and the length of the property chain.
 There is no definitive answer for how long it takes to sell a house as your personal experience may differ from the majority due to these unexpected issues.

 It can take anywhere from 24-72 hours to put your property on the market.